bwhm/helpdesk/roles/storage-providers/README.md

 $ systemctl enable caddy
 # If you want to stop caddy:
 $ systemctl stop caddy
-# If you want to edit your Caddfile, edit it, then run:
+# If you want to edit your Caddyfile, edit it, then run:
 $ caddy reload
 ```